drasticactions/AwfulMetro/README.md

 Currently, AwfulMetro is targeted to Windows 8.1, so you will need Visual Studio 2013 and Windows 8.1 RTM in order to build it.

+NOTE: This is no longer supported.
+Please use [Awful Forums Reader](https://github.com/drasticactions/Awful-Forums-Reader)